15 Signs of a Clingy Partner

 However, balance is crucial when it comes to this, as you can easily end up having a clingy partner or becoming one if you’re not careful.

-Fortunately, there are certain signs you can look out for to avoid being involved in a too-clingy relationship.
+Fortunately, there are certain signs of a clingy partner you can look out for to avoid being involved in a too-clingy relationship.
 You can check them out and what you can do about it here.

 The definition of clinginess – what it means to be clingy in relationships